 Edward "Ned" Hughes grew up on the East Side in St. Francis de Sales Parish.
 Ned was the third of three brothers to attend Mount Carmel, following in the footsteps of Ralph '57 and Marty '66.
-He and his wife Celine are parents to four children - Ryan, Cara, Erin, and Patrick - as well as five grandchildren.
+He and his wife Celine are parents to four children - Ryan, Cara, Erin, and Patrick - as well as eight grandchildren.

 A Message from Ned Hughes '70